LittleBigRefresh/Docs/Docs/topics/vita.md

 <img alt="images/autoplugin-qr-code.png" height="512" src="autoplugin-qr-code.png" width="512" style="block"/>

-When it asks you if you want to "install this package," press "Yes."
+When it asks you if you want to install this package, say "Yes."
 Once it is done downloading, it will ask if you want to allow this app to have extended permissions, say "Yes."

 ## Step 3: Install Allefresher

-Close VitaShell and open AutoPlugin2, it should now be in your Live Area.
+Close VitaShell and open AutoPlugin2.
+It should now be in your Live Area.
 Open it and install any updates it asks you to install.

 ### Patching LBP Vita